emotion-js/emotion/packages/jest-emotion/README.md

 ```

 To assist with shallow rendering, there's a custon enzyme snapshot serializer, that includes the `enzyme-to-json`
-serializer, which is available by inporting `jest-emotion/enzyme`:
+serializer, which is available by importing `jest-emotion/enzyme`:

 ```js
 // jest.config.js